 An "Incomplete" will be given when the missing work in question is deemed by the teacher to be an essential component in the course.
 In the case of extenuating circumstances (extended illness, family emergency, etc.), the teacher and student, in consultation with the Middle School Principal, will determine the deadline for completing the work.
-No penalty in is deemed by the teacher to be an essential component in the term or grading would be applied in this case.
+No penalty in grading would be applied in this case.
 If a student has not turned in work and it is determined that there were no extenuating circumstances, the student is expected to complete the work within one week of the end of the grading period.
 A penalty in grading may be applied.
 An Incomplete will remain on the transcript until the work is turned in.
 Once the work is turned in, the teacher will calculate the grade for the course and the Incomplete will be changed.